zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     - ***(1)*** **Username**: With a trial account, this should be your email address.
     - ***(2)*** **Temporary Password**: The first time you login, you will use this temporary password.
     - ***(3)*** **Cloud Account Name**: This name will be used when you login  using the **Cloud Account with Identity Cloud Service**. ***Note***: When you click on Link **(5)** in the email, you will use this Cloud Account Name.
 This is the method by which all Oracle Services will eventually be authenticated.
-    - **Cloud Account Password**: You will shortly login to your Cloud Account to set this password.
+    - **Cloud Account Password**: You will login to your Cloud Account to set this password.
     - ***(4)*** **Identity Domain Name**: This name will be used when you login with the **Traditional Cloud Services**.
 During this workshop, we will be use the Developer Cloud Services, which is currently a Traditional Cloud Services. ***Note***: When you click on Link **(6)** in the email, you will use this Identity Domain Name.
-    - **Traditional Account Password**: You will shortly log into your Traditional Cloud Account to set this password.
+    - **Traditional Account Password**: You will login to your Traditional Cloud Account to set this password.
     - **Identity Tenant ID**: We will locate this information later, but make a holding place in your notes for this field.
 This field will be used when creating a connection between the Developer Cloud Service (DevCS) and the Application Cloud Service (ACCS), allowing automatic deployment of Applications.
     - **Data Center**: We'll locate this information in an upcoming step, and this fields will also be used when creating the connection between DevCS and ACCS.